Lotfullah21/nextjs-typescript-react/README.md

 ## Complex routing

-whatever folder we put in app directory, that will become part of url.
+whatever folder we put in app directory, that will become part of url or segment of url.

 What if we don't want some folder to be part of our url segment?
 Add it to private folder? place \_ in front of the folder.

 - Private Folder
   \_folder

-Lets say we want to place our contents folder, go to app and create a folder `_contents`.
+Lets say we don't want contents folder to be part of the segment, go to app and create a folder `_contents`, now `domain/contents` cannot be accessed.

-#### Grouping the routes
+### Grouping the routes

-What if we want to group all the routes, for instance if we have a dashboard and in it we have profile, info, about.
+What if we want to group all the routes, for instance if we have a dashboard and inside the folder we have profile, info, about.
 It would be tedious to have `dashboard/profile`, `dashboard/about` and so on.

-using next, set the folder name with `()`.
+using next, set the folder name with `(foldername)`.

-(dashboard)
+`(dashboard)`

 - auth
 - profile